-Not e: If the district is subject to a court order or other binding legal determination, the district shall conduct its elections in accordance with that court order or determination, ap- plicable law, and this policy.
-To the extent of any conflict, the court order or other legal determination shall prevail.
-[See BBB(LOCAL)] Eligibility To be eligible to be a candidate for, or elected or appointed to, the office of school board member, a person must: 1.
-Be a United States citizen.
-2. 18 years of age or older on the first day of the term to be d at the election or on the date of appointment, as applica- 3. cisir e not been determined by a final judgment of a court exer- ng probate jurisdiction to be totally mentally incapacitated artially mentally incapacitated without the right to vote.
-4. pers e not been finally convicted of a felony from which the son has not been pardoned or otherwise released from the Ilting disabilities [but see Ineligibility below].
-5. the e resided continuously in the state for 12 months and in territory from which the office is elected for six months im- liately preceding the following date: a.
-For an independent candidate, the date of the regular fil- ing deadline for a candidate's application for a place on the ballot. b.
-For a write-in candidate, the date of the election at which the candidate's name is written in.
-C. For an appointee to an office, the date the appointment is made.
-6. registered to vote in the territory from which the office is ted on the date described at item 5, above.
-Code 1.020, 141.001(a); Gov't Code 601.009; Tex.
+To be eligible to be a candidate for, or elected or appointed to, the office of school board member, a person must:

+- Be a United States citizen.
+1. - 2.
+Be 18 years of age or older on the first day of the term to be filled at the election or on the date of appointment, as applicable. - 3.
+Have not been determined by a final judgment of a court exercising probate jurisdiction to be totally mentally incapacitated or partially mentally incapacitated without the right to vote. - 4.
+Have not been finally convicted of a felony from which the person has not been pardoned or otherwise released from the resulting disabilities [but see Ineligibility below]. - 5.
+Have resided continuously in the state for 12 months and in the territory from which the office is elected for six months immediately preceding the following date: - a.
+For an independent candidate, the date of the regular filing deadline for a candidate's application for a place on the ballot. - For a write-in candidate, the date of the election at which the candidate's name is written in. - For an appointee to an office, the date the appointment C. is made. - 6.
+Be registered to vote in the territory from which the office is elected on the date described at item 5, above.

+Election Code 1.020, 141.001(a); Gov't Code 601.009; Tex.
 Const.
-Sec.
-14 Qualified Voter trict may not be elected trustee of an independent school dis- ss the person is a qualified voter.
-Education Code "Qu alified voter" means a person who: 1. ls 18 8 years of age or older;
+Art.
+XVI, Sec.
+14